adampolar/ControllerServer/README.md

 ```
 where the first four parameters refer to the orientation quaternion and the last three refer to the 3 dimensional positioning of the device.

+Credit to Oculus Rift team for a great SDK and wwwtyro @ https://github.com/wwwtyro for the starting point with this.

 <b>Xbox 360 controller</b> - in the format;
 ```JSON
 {